PapiLer/Reforestation/README.md

-## It's only a murder of crows if there's probable caws.
+## What do you call a boomerang that won't come back?
+A stick.